pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 967 Stress Moments

+Today we have a stressful moment the production application started to fail, we can fix it but need more changes.

 ##### Day 966 Don't Work Extra Hours

 Well the title says it all, don't work overtime if you don't get paid or get some time off afterwards.